reinierdevalk/abtab/README-old.md

     $ which /opt/homebrew/opt/gnu-getopt/bin/getopt

-or (Windows)
+or (Windows with Cygwin)

     $ which getopt

-If this returns `/usr/local/opt/gnu-getopt/bin/getopt` or `/opt/homebrew/opt/gnu-getopt/bin/getopt` (macOS), or `/usr/bin/getopt` (Windows), GNU `getopt` is correctly installed.
+If this returns `/usr/local/opt/gnu-getopt/bin/getopt` or `/opt/homebrew/opt/gnu-getopt/bin/getopt` (macOS), or `/usr/bin/getopt` (Windows with Cygwin), GNU `getopt` is correctly installed.
 If it returns some other path (this is unlikely), you must re-install GNU `getopt`, ensuring the appropriate installation path.

 ### `PATH`
 Finally, to ensure that GNU `getopt` is available in the CLI, confirm that the installation path is on the system `PATH` by running (Windows)